 I can’t put my finger on it.
 I can still remember being seated at the movie when it was over, and they had turned on the advertisements, confusion sets in, and I couldn’t quite get that it was over.

 The amusing bit is that I wasn’t the only one in a daze when the lights finally came on – we were all waiting for something more.
 Hopefully, we will have a more developed sequel (if the directors are planning on it).

 A well-written script helps your video content to get the message across effectively.
 It’s what grabs the attention of the audience.
 We don’t have to understand it fully, but we need to want to see more of it.
 Just how Inception did it.

 If you have an interest in writing a screenplay, you can try using a script writing website.
-It could be to stay up to date with the latest in the industry, get sound advice or access to tools that will make your work easier.
+It could be to stay up to date with the latest in the industry, get sound advice, or access tools that will make your work easier.

 Turning Beautiful Prose into a Great Script

 There seems to be a considerable amount of contradicting tips on how to write a screenplay.
 Screenwriting need not be abstract, confusing or vague.

 Below are script writing tips and tricks that work.
 Enjoy!